Pattern hero

 Medical

-• Marking of anodized instruments: laser marking of UDI on anodized aluminium parts and graduations, for fine, readable marking with no mechanical relief.
+• Marking of anodised instruments: laser marking of UDI codes on anodised aluminium parts and graduation marks, delivering fine, legible marking with no mechanical surface relief.

-• Marking of robust aluminium parts: micro-percussion marking of serial numbers, providing deep and durable marking, suitable for demanding industrial environments.
+• Marking of heavy-duty aluminium parts: dot peen marking of serial numbers, achieving deep, durable marks suited to demanding production environments.

-• Marking of anodized accessories: laser marking of logos on anodized aluminium trays, for readable, durable marking compliant with hygiene requirements.
+• Marking of anodised accessories: laser marking of logos on anodised aluminium trays, producing legible, durable marks compatible with hygiene and sterilisation requirements.

 fabricant de machine de marquage sur aluminium

-• Marking of machined aluminium parts: laser marking of logos and DataMatrix codes for fast, sharp, and high-contrast marking, suitable for traceability requirements.
+• Marking of machined aluminium parts: laser marking of logos and DataMatrix codes for fast, reliable marking with sharp, high-contrast results meeting traceability requirements.

-• Marking of parts subject to abrasion: micro-percussion marking of serial numbers for excellent mechanical resistance, even in harsh environments.
+• Marking of parts subject to abrasion: dot peen marking of serial numbers for strong mechanical resistance, even in demanding production environments.

-• Marking of control panels, switches, or enclosures: laser marking of pictograms for precise and sharp marking, ensuring long-term readability.
+• Marking of control panels, operator interfaces and enclosures: laser marking of pictograms for accurate, well-defined marking, ensuring long-term legibility in service.

-• Marking of aluminium plates: scribing marking for robust linear marking with excellent readability, suitable for exposed environments.
+• Marking of aluminium plates: scribing for robust linear marking with reliable legibility, suited to exposed operating conditions.

 +1 450 449 9133